Sarah F. Pedonti

 Research Interests

-My research focuses on the emergent language and literacy skills of young children at risk for later reading difficulty, including children in poverty (Head Start/Early Head Start), children with disabiities, and dual language learners (DLLs), as well as children at the intersection of those identities.
-As part of my interest in supporting this population, I have previously investigated the dimensions of Head Start disability services for children of migrant and seasonal farmworkers enrolled in early care and education settings, and how those dimensions relate to children's skills.
-I am especially interested in designing interventions that can support diverse families to provide rich language input and scaffold literacy skills during book-reading, and in cross-disciplinary and cross-sector research that can support young children and families.
+My research focuses on the emergent language, literacy, and STEM knowledge/skills of children in poverty (Head Start/Early Head Start), children with disabilities, rural children, and multilingual learners, as well as children at the intersection of those identities.
+As part of my interest in supporting these populations, I have previously investigated the dimensions of Head Start disability services for children of rural migrant and seasonal farmworkers enrolled in early care and education settings, and how those dimensions relate to children's skills.
+I am especially interested in designing interventions that can support diverse caregivers to provide inquiry-rich language input, interventions that take place in authentic natural settings, such as the outdoors, and in cross-disciplinary and cross-sector research that can support young children and families.